 Arnold et al (2014) Regulation of cardiac expression of the diabetic marker microRNA miR-29.
 PLoS One 9 e103284 PMID: 25062042

 Do you know of a great paper that uses PF 4708671 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for PF 4708671